quantum-coders/jupiter-swap-front/README.md

 ## Join Us

 We are Quantum Coders, the team behind this project.
-LunaAI is one of our ventures within the Solana ecosystem, and we’re excited to share this journey with you.
-If you’re interested in the backend setup, follow this link to the [Jupiter Swap Backend](https://github.com/quantum-coders/jupiter-swap-api) repository.
+We are passionate about blockchain technology and its potential to revolutionize the world.
+Join us on our journey to build innovative solutions and contribute to the decentralized future.

 **Connect with us:**